-AL-MARSAD also aims at developing itself so as to become a basic reference source for those seeking information on human rights violations in the Occupied Golan.
+Al-Marsad also aims at developing itself so as to become a basic reference source for those seeking information on human rights violations in the Occupied Golan.

-AL-MARSAD will furthermore attempt to fortify both its presence and build awareness of human rights and humanitarian law on local, regional and international levels.
+Al-Marsad will furthermore attempt to fortify both its presence and build awareness of human rights and humanitarian law on local, regional and international levels.

-AL-MARSAD's overall Goals
+Al-Marsad's overall Goals

 In the course of its strategic planning work Al-MARSAD has discussed and now adheres to three overall goals.
-These goals have guided all the organisations strategies and activities in the past years and will also in the coming periods.
+These goals have guided all the organizations strategies and activities in the past years and will also in the coming periods.
 Al-MARSAD concentrates on

-- 1) Building a solid, non-governmental, civilian and independent institution, whose members, contributors and staff have a clear picture of their role in it, can develop their and their volunteers capacity and abide to a shared internal governance structure. - 2) Becoming the Nr.
+- 1) Bbuilding a solid non-governmental, civilian and independent institution, whose members, contributors and staff have a clear picture of their role in it, can develop their and their volunteer's capacity and abide to a shared internal governance structure. - 2) Becoming the No'.
 1 resource for research and legal advise on human rights violations (from 1967 on) in the occupied Golan. - 3) Working and thriving within a regional and international network, which disseminates knowledge and expertise, raises awareness about basic human rights (locally) and the humanitarian situation (internationally) as well as markets its research and ideas according to an internally and commonly developed advocacy strategy.